Create Self-Signed S/MIME Certificates

 Email Address []:[.]

-The certificate authority has been created.
-Now, we begin creating the personal certificate for a particular e-mail address.
+The certificate authority is now ready.
+The following steps create the personal certificate for a particular e-mail address.

 Step 5: Generate an RSA Private Key for the Personal E-Mail Certificate

-Similar to Step 3, we need to create a new private key.
-This private key is for your personal certificate instead of the certificate authority.
-Again, please be aware that the corresponding public key is derived from this private key.
+As in Step 3, a new private key is needed.
+This private key is for the personal certificate rather than the certificate authority.
+The corresponding public key is derived from this private key.
 No extra step or command is required to generate the public key.

 The example uses a fake person named Aida Bugg with an e-mail address of aida_bugg@example.com who works at EXAMPLE COMPANY (example.com).
-As always, please change the values to meet your own particular needs unless, of course, this happens to be your name and place of employment.
+Change the values to match the appropriate information.

 Execute the following command: